-(xii) Provisions, contingent liabilities, and contingent assets
+(xiv) Provisions, contingent liabilities, and contingent assets

 A provision is recognised when the Company has a present obligation as a result of past events and it is probable that an outflow of resources will be required to settle the obligation, in respect of which a reliable estimate can be made.
 Provisions are measured at the present value of management’s best estimate of the expenditure required to settle the present obligation at the end of the reporting period.
 The discount rate used to determine the present value is a pre-tax rate that reflects the current market assessments of time value of money and the risks specific to the liability.
-The increase in the provision due to passage of time is recognised as interest
+The increase in the provision due to passage of time is recognised as interest expense.
+The provisions are reviewed at each Balance Sheet date and adjusted to reflect the current management estimates.

-Contingent liabilities are disclosed in respect of possible obligations that arise from past events, whose existence would be confirmed by the occurrence or nonoccurrence of one or more uncertain future events not wholly within the control of the Company.
+Contingent liabilities are disclosed in respect of possible obligations that arise from past events, whose existence would be confirmed by the occurrence or non¬ occurrence of one or more uncertain future events not wholly within the control of the Company.
 Or a present obligation that arises from past events but is not recognised because it is not probable that an outflow of resources embodying economic benefits will be required to settle the obligation; or the amount of the obligation cannot be measured with sufficient reliability.

-(xiii) Employee benefits
+(xv) Employee benefits

 Post-employment benefits